nicholasrusso/Distributed_Capsule_Networks/test_optimizer.md

 Advantage of Adagrad is that we no longer have to tune the learning rate.
 In the test, we will use the initial learning rate at 0.01 and allow the adaptive nature of the algorithm to tune the learning rate on a per-parameter basis.
 However, the drawback of Adagrad is from the accumulated cache.
 It will keep monotomously growing during the training process, and dividing a small number (the gradient0 with large number (the cache) will result in an update that is really small, too small for the network to actually learn anything in later epochs.

 #### Adadelta
-The Adadelta algorithm was proposed by Zeiler et al [2].
+The Adadelta algorithm was proposed by [Zeiler et al](https://arxiv.org/pdf/1212.5701.pdf).
 Adadelta can be seen as an extension to Adagrad that seeks to reduce the decreasing learning rated in later epochs.

 #### RMSprop
 RMSprop algorithm is an (unpublised) optimization algorithm shown in the slides of Geoffrey Hinton's coursera class.